wu87988622/ohara/docs/custom_streamapp.md

 # Custom StreamApp Guideline

-Ohara streamApp is a unparalleled wrap of [kafka streams](https://kafka.apache.org/documentation/streams) which gives a way to design your streaming flow.
+Ohara streamApp is an unparalleled wrap of [kafka streams](https://kafka.apache.org/documentation/streams) which gives you a straightforward thought to design your streaming flow.
 It offers a simple way to implement and define actions to process data between topics.
 You only have to write your logic in [start()](#start-method) method and compile your code to a jar file.
-After jar file is compiled successfully, you can **deploy** your jar file to Ohara Stream and monitor your streamApp by [logs](#logs) and [metrics](#metrics).
+After jar file is compiled successfully, you can **deploy** your jar file to Ohara Stream, run it, and monitor your streamApp by
+ [logs](#logs) and [metrics](#metrics).

 The following sections will describe how to write a streamApp application in Ohara Stream.